lullak/ChatApp/README.md

 ## Prerequisites
 - .NET 9 SDK
-- Visual Studio 2022 (ASP.NET workload) or CLI, Readme only explains how to set it up in visual studio.
+- Visual Studio 2022 - Readme only explains how to set it up in visual studio.

 ## Configuration
 `appsettings.json`: